 Dr. Johnson married Mary Atkinson on the 27th of May, 1863 in Sheffield, England.
 Mrs. Johnson was born around 1830 in Sheffield, England.
 She was the 6th of 12 children born to William Atkinson and the former Elizabeth Pritchard.
 Her father was an accountant and her siblings were; John Atkinson, Charles Atkinson, William Atkinson, Sarah Atkinson, Richard Henry Atkinson, Alfred Atkinson (drowned at the age of 18), Elizabeth Atkinson, Eustace Carey Atkinson, Harriett Atkinson, Emily Atkinson and Maria Atkinson.

 Dr. and Mrs. Johnson had a son named Robert William Stephenson Johnson who was born on the 4th of May, 1864.
-Daughters, Olive H. was born in 1866 and Sarah Agnes was born in July of 1868.
+Daughters, Olive H. Johnson was born in 1866 and Sarah Agnes Johnson was born in July of 1868.
 They were all born in Sheffield, England.
 According to the 1870 U.K. & Ireland Medical Directory, Dr. Johnson’s medical practice was located at Oak Cottage, Nether Edge in Sheffield.
 In 1871, the family immigrated to Ontario, Canada.
-Another daughter Mary Caroline Constantine was born in Ontario and according to the 1871 census, the family was living in the Town of Chatham.
+Another daughter Mary Caroline Constantine Johnson was born in Ontario and according to the 1871 census, the family was living in the Town of Chatham.
 Dr. Johnson’s occupation was listed as Physician/Surgeon.

 Mrs. Johnson married John Lennox Brown on the 5th of November, 1885 in Chatham.
 Mr. Brown had been born in the United States in 1817 and he was a widower.
 His occupation was listed as a gardener on their marriage record.